mysql/mysql-shell-plugins/mrs_plugin/docs/index.md

 ---
-title: MySQL REST Service - Developer's Guide
+title: MySQL REST Service - Reference Manual
 ---

-This book explains how to install and configure the MySQL REST Service (MRS) as well as how to access the data through REST calls.
+This book contains the documentation for the MySQL REST Service (MRS).

 __Chapter Overview__